vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-identifying-common-steps.md

     id1([Install Dependencies]) --> id2(["Build App"])
 ```

-This can be extracted to its own job, where dependencies are installed, saved as an artifact, and then used by the other
+The "Install Dependencies" step is common to both, so it can be extracted to its own job.
+In the newly extracted job, we
-jobs.
-Jobs can benefit from this even if the output from the job isn't needed right away.
+can install the dependencies and save them as an artifact.
+This allows jobs further down the Build Pipeline to use them!

+Once we've done this, our Build Pipeline would look something like this:

 ```mermaid
 flowchart LR
     id1([Install Dependencies]) --> id2(["Run Tests"]) & id3(["Build App"])
 ```

+This helps in many ways.

-This helps us not waste time, and likely money, doing the exact same thing twice.
+First, we will cut down on wasted time, and likely money, by not doing the exact same thing twice in two different
+places.

+Second, it introduces consistency.
+While we should be installing the exact same dependencies everywhere (based on our
+lockfile), sometimes this may not be the case.

+By installing dependencies in one place and reusing them, we can ensure the dependencies are used for building, testing,
+linting, etc. our application.

-Be sure to have a look at the other posts in this series about optimising CI/CD processes!
+Be sure to have a look at the other posts (links at the top) in this series about optimising CI/CD processes!